nialljmiller/custom-colors_mesa-school-labs/content/_index.md

 ## Overview

-This tutorial teaches you to integrate synthetic photometry calculations into stellar evolution models, bridging theoretical stellar physics with observational astronomy.
+This lab shows you how to add synthetic photometry to stellar evolution models, linking MESA outputs to real observational data.

 ### Lab Structure